6 Best Private Video Hosting Sites for Businesses in 2026 (Compared)

 - Bandwidth: Plans have hard bandwidth limits.

-The 3 Layers of Video Privacy
+What Are the 3 Layers of Video Privacy?

 - Visual Privacy (The Experience): This is about removing distractions.
 Public hosts clutter your video with their logo, unrelated links, and ads.
 A private host like Swarmify strips all of this away, ensuring your brand is the only thing the user sees.